Aaron Colvin: Houston Texans

-2018

-On March 13, 2018, the Houston Texans signed Colvin to a four-year, $34 million contract that includes $18 million guaranteed and a signing bonus of $4 million.

-Colvin entered training camp slated as the first-team nickelback and third cornerback on the depth chart.
+On March 13, 2018, the Texans signed Colvin to a four-year, $34 million contract that includes $18 million guaranteed and a signing bonus of $4 million.
+He entered training camp slated as the first-team nickelback and third cornerback on the depth chart.
 Head coach Bill O’Brien named Colvin the third cornerback on the depth chart to begin the regular season, behind Johnathan Joseph and Kevin Johnson.
 On September 11, 2018, Colvin became a starting cornerback after Kevin Johnson was placed on injured reserve.
-Colvin was inactive for three games (Weeks 5-7) due to an ankle injury.
+He was inactive for three games (Weeks 5-7) due to an ankle injury.

-2019

-On September 10, 2019, Colvin was released by the Texans after giving up a catch on Monday Night Football to Ted Ginn Jr. to put the Saints in field goal range that possibly helped cost the Houston Texans the game with Wil Lutz nailing a 58 yarder field goal and Colvin's team losing that MNF game to New Orleans 30-28.
+On September 10, 2019, Colvin was released by the Texans after giving up a catch on Monday Night Football lto Ted Ginn Jr. to put the Saints in field goal range that possibly helped cost the Texans the game with Wil Lutz nailing a 58-yard field goal and Colvin's team losing 30–28.